Happiness WHERE? Most people would balk at the idea that happiness at work is possible.

 While your concentration may be intense, there is no tightness or stress.
 It’s the opposite – you are energized and relaxed.
 That’s because you are one with the action.
 You are internally and intrinsically motivated.
 You are literally poetry in motion.

 ⑥ Immediate Feedback

-Feedback can be anything that helps us see where we are in relation to the goals.
-It depends not only on the task, but also on the person.
+Feedback can be anything that helps us see where we are in relation to the goal.
+Its nature depends not only on the task, but also on the person.
 Feedback comes in the form of information that we find useful, based on our own disposition and sensitivities.

 We are focused on the task and the worries and stresses of the day disappear.
-We are not caught in the 60,000 thoughts that go through our mind or a loop of doubting beliefs.
+We are not caught in the 60,000 plus thoughts that go through our mind.
+We are not lost in a loop of doubting beliefs.
 What floats away is our sense of self-scrutiny.